SUFFERING: THE TRADITIONAL FIRST TRUTH

 Suffering, and all the other exaggerated terms used in Buddhism like 'clinging' and 'craving'; made the message more appealing and awesome.

-If you believe that Buddha found the truth, then this truth was about fulfillment in life – not just the truth about worldly suffering, clinging and craving.
+I repeat: if you believe that Buddha found the truth, then this truth was about fulfillment in life – not just the truth about worldly suffering, clinging and craving.

 A good wheelwright would not only cure Dukka, he would make a wheel Sukkha.